sum28it/video-chat/README.md

 # video-chat
-A video chat application using SocketIO and WebRTC
+A video chat application using SocketIO and WebRTC.
+Live group video calling with low latency using UDP protocol.